 At some stage in business or life you are likely to need legal advice.
 You could need one for legal advice on a business deal, filing paperwork, reviewing or drafting agreements, or representing you in insurance claims.
-Although the legal situation of each person may differ, having a qualified, dedicated, and committed lawyer to represent you is vital.
+Although the legal situation of each person may differ, having a qualified, dedicated, and committed lawyer from a reputable firm like Laffey Bucci D’Andrea Reich & Ryan to represent you is vital.

-Weak legal representation or advice could cost you a lot, so here are five keynotes to follow in looking for a dedicated and committed law expert.
+Weak legal representation or advice could cost you a lot.
+Here are five key things to look for when choosing a lawyer.

 1. Area of Practice